-For the spring 2023 semester, NEU 302 will be offered as a hybrid course.
-Content will be delivered through 1) asynchronous lecture videos on D2L, 2) a recitation activity, 3) Reading from the free course text.
+For the Summer 2023 session 1, NEU 301 will be offered as an online asynchronous course.
+Content will be delivered through 1) asynchronous lecture videos on D2L, 2) an asynchronous recitation activity, 3) Reading from the free course text.

-Lecture Videos: Why are they online and Asynchronous?
+Lecture Videos: Why are they online and asynchronous?